riverbed/Riverbed-Community-Toolkit/APM/102-opentelemetry-spring-demo-app/README.md

 docker-compose down
 ```

-### Configuring Aternity APM OpenTelemetry Collector
+### Configuring APM OpenTelemetry Collector

-The CustomerID and the SaaS Analysis Server Host configuration of the Aternity APM OpenTelemetry container can be defined directly in the [docker-compose.yml](docker-compose.yml), for example:
+The CustomerID and the SaaS Analysis Server Host configuration of the APM OpenTelemetry container can be defined directly in the [docker-compose.yml](docker-compose.yml), for example:

 ```yaml
   tracing-server: